mgravemeyer/Jodel-iOS-Challenge/README.md

 ### Architecture

 • The project should follow the SOLID principles.

-• The project should be very easy to unit test.
-The project should have at least one unit test

 • The current boilerplate code has some Objective-C code.
 You can rewrite it to Swift or keep it as it is.

-• Support error scenarios by simply showing an alert view (or some toast view)
+• Support error scenarios by simply showing an alert view (or some toast view).

-• Feel free to use any third-party libraries
+• Feel free to use any third-party libraries.

+• The project should be very easy to unit test.
+The project should have at least one unit test.

 ### Requirements